 How many fire drills should be held annually?

+At least one fire drill should be conducted each year to ensure your fire alarm system is fully operational.
 A further consideration in answering our question, “How often should fire alarms be tested?”, is to ensure that the system and emergency lighting operates in the event of a power cut or mains failure.
 This is the primary function of the monthly fire alarm test.
 Any portable (battery) power source, along with its connections to the system should be checked every three months.

 The maximum limit for a complete system diagnostic test is once every six months, although many premises require a quarterly check.
 In this case, it is the responsibility of the employer to ascertain how often such checks should be carried out.
 Furthermore, these comprehensive checks need to be undertaken by a UKAS certificated organisation.